-While we plan to commence a clinical study of CFT7455 in the first half of 2021, to date, we have not yet initiated, conducted, or completed a clinical trial of any product candidate and we have not yet assessed the safety of any of our product candidates in humans.
+While we commenced a clinical trial of CFT7455 in June 2021, at this time, we have not yet completed a clinical trial of any product candidate.
+As a result, we are only starting to assess the safety of CFT7455 in patients and we have not yet assessed the safety of any of our other product candidates in humans.
 Although some of our product candidates have produced observable results in animal studies, there is a limited safety data set for their effects in animals.
 In addition, these product candidates may not demonstrate the same chemical and pharmacological properties in humans and may interact with human biological systems in unforeseen, ineffective or harmful ways.
 As a result, there could be adverse effects from treatment with any of our current or future product candidates that we cannot predict at this time.